Losant/losant-docs/docs/workflows/data/table-insert-row.md

 # Table: Insert Row Node

-The Data Table: Insert Row Node allows a workflow to insert a new rows into a [Data Table](/data-tables/overview/) inside the current application, and optionally add the newly created row to the current workflow payload.
+The Data Table: Insert Row Node allows a workflow to insert a new row into a [Data Table](/data-tables/overview/) within the current application, and optionally add the newly created row to the current workflow payload.

 ![Table Insert Row Node](/images/workflows/data/table-insert-row-node.png "Table Insert Row Node")